 A major project called The Peasant Girl with his wife, Russian violinist Viktoria Mullova has seen over 40 performances worldwide.
 The programme features Matthew’s arrangements of gypsy and jazz as well as Bartok and Kodaly and has been recorded for CD and DVD on Onyx Classics.

 2007 saw Matthew’s debut on television as the Music Director of BBC2’s widely acclaimed ‘Classical Star’.

 His first CD on Black Box, The Silver Swan was an enormous critical success, followed by Reminding, a disc of Soviet music.
 Constant Filter (music for cello and electronics by John Metcalfe) is Matthew’s second release for Signum Classics, following the five-star success of The Dance of the Three Legged Elephants with jazz pianist Julian Joseph.

-In 2013 Matthew undertook a100-event UK tour celebrating Benjamin Britten – the tour was accompanied by a CD release, Around Britten, described by Sinfini as “a defining statement in modern cello playing”.
+In 2013 Matthew undertook an astonishing 100-event UK tour celebrating Benjamin Britten – the itinerary included venues as diverse as a Victorian swimming pool, a lighthouse, a barn and the Wigmore Hall in London, as well as a host of educational projects in schools, a hospice, an old people’s home and a prison.
+The tour was accompanied by a release on Signum Classics, Around Britten, described as “a defining statement in modern cello playing”.